Directional Sheaf Hypergraph Networks: Unifying Learning on Directed and Undirected Hypergraphs: Directed Sheaf Hypergraph Laplacian

 In the context of hypergraphs, our operator naturally recovers existing hypergraph Laplacians.
-We begin by showing that it recovers the undirected hypergraph Laplacian of \citet{zhou}: \begin{restatable}{theorem}{zhou} Given a hypergraph $\mathcal{H}$ (directed or undirected), the normalized Directed Hypergraph Laplacian $L^{\vec{\mathcal{F}}}_N$ recovers, as a special case, the undirected hypergraph Laplacian of \cite{zhou}. \end{restatable} Lastly, we show that $L^{\vec{\mathcal{F}}}$ generalizes the \textit{Generalized Directed Laplacian} introduced by \cite{fiorini2024let}: \begin{restatable}{theorem}{gedi} Given a directed hypergraph $\mathcal{H}$ with unitary weights associated to each hyperedge (i.e., $w_e = 1$), the Normalized Directed Sheaf Hypergraph Laplacian $L^{\vec{\mathcal{F}}}_N$ recovers, as a special case, the Generalized Directed Laplacian $\vec{L}_N$ of~\cite{fiorini2024let}. \end{restatable}
+We begin by showing that it recovers the undirected hypergraph Laplacian of \citet{zhou}: \begin{restatable}{theorem}{zhou} Given a hypergraph $\mathcal{H}$ (directed or undirected), the normalized Directed Hypergraph Laplacian $\mathbf{L}^{\vec{\mathcal{F}}}_N$ recovers, as a special case, the undirected hypergraph Laplacian of \cite{zhou}. \end{restatable} We show that $\mathbf{L}^{\vec{\mathcal{F}}}$ generalizes the \textit{Generalized Directed Laplacian} proposed by \cite{fiorini2024let}: \begin{restatable}{theorem}{gedi} Given a directed hypergraph $\mathcal{H}$ with unitary weights associated to each hyperedge (i.e., $w_e = 1$), the Normalized Directed Sheaf Hypergraph Laplacian $\mathbf{L}^{\vec{\mathcal{F}}}_N$ recovers, as a special case, the Generalized Directed Laplacian $\vec{\mathbf{L}}_N$ of~\cite{fiorini2024let}. \end{restatable}

+Crucially, our Laplacian operator does not recover the (linear) Sheaf Hypergraph Laplacian proposed in~\citep{duta}.
+This difference is intentional: the formulation proposed in their work, defined for any pair of nodes $u,v \in V$ as:

+fails to satisfy several key spectral properties required to construct a well-defined convolutional operator, most notably positive semidefiniteness.
+Comparing this definition with \cref{eq:laplacian-expanded}, it is evident that, for undirected hypergraphs or when $q = 0$, the two operators differ in the diagonal term: our formulation introduces the factor $(1 - \tfrac{1}{\delta_e})$ rather than $\tfrac{1}{\delta_e}$.
+Their definition suffices to guarantee such properties only in the special case of 2-uniform hypergraphs (i.e, standard graphs), however this discrepancy can produce negative eigenvalues for general cases, preventing the matrix from being interpreted as a diffusion operator and precluding the definition of a stable Fourier transform.
+Polynomial filters based on the Laplacian of~\citet{duta} therefore cannot guarantee localized and stable convolutions, limiting its general applicability.
+A more detailed analysis, including an example that demonstrates this drawback, is presented in \cref{app:iulia-sheaf}.

-Crucially, our Laplacian operator does not recover the (linear) Sheaf Hypergraph Laplacian proposed by~\citet{duta}.
-This is intentional, since \citet{duta}'s formulation fails to satisfy the spectral properties that are required to build a well-defined convolutional operator, most notably positive semidefiniteness (which only holds in the the 2-uniform case).
-This is better described in~\cref{app:iulia-sheaf}.
-Consequently, when either setting \(q=0\) or considering undirected hypergraphs, our operator enjoys all the properties that are required of a principled Laplacian matrix and, thus, it provides (to the best of our knowledge) the first definition of a Sheaf Hypergraph Laplacian suitable for undirected hypergraphs.
+In contrast, when setting \(q=0\) or considering undirected hypergraphs, our operator satisfies all the properties required of a principled Laplacian matrix and, to the best of our knowledge, provides the first definition of a Sheaf Hypergraph Laplacian suitable for undirected hypergraphs.